Do you want to be involved in general practice education as a GP trainer?

 - Have developed a portfolio of evidence to support your educational activities – for guidance on what this might contain please see the Guidance to a first visit form and the trainer application form

-- From December 2010 a GP educator who wishes to become a GP trainer will also need to undertake a Postgraduate Certificate in Professional Development (GP Educator) which KSS is developing with the University of Kent
+- GP educators who would like to become GP trainers will need to undertake a Postgraduate Certificate in Strategic Leadership and Medical Education in Healthcare, which HEE KSS has developed in Partnership with the University of Kent

 Standards for Training